mdsimon2/RPi-CamillaDSP/README.md

 ### 5) Enable USB gadget (optional)

 The RPi4/5 can be used as USB input / output device, this is known as a USB gadget.
-This step is only required if you would like to use the RPi as a gadget.
-See the USB gadget configuration section for more detail.
+This step is only required for configurations using the USB gadget as capture device.
+See USB gadget configuration section for more detail.

 Open config.txt in nano.